bxparks/rpn83p/docs/USER_GUIDE_STAT.md

 on the RPN83P.

 The `CLΣ` menu item clears the STAT registers.
-On the HP-42S, this command clears registers R11 to R16 in when `LINΣ` is select, and clears the entire R11 to R23 when `ALLΣ` is selected.
+On the HP-42S, this command clears registers R11 to R16 in when `LINΣ` is selected, and clears the entire R11 to R23 when `ALLΣ` is selected.
 On RPN83P, the `CLΣ` command clears the equivalent sets of STAT registers with the difference that the regular storage registers R11 to R23 are completely unaffected.